Nonprofit Board Academy

 - Each session led by guest presenter/technical expert

-- The program emphasizes Board Source resources and The 10 Basic Roles & Responsibilities of a Nonprofit Board
+- Emphasizes Board Source resources and The 10 Basic Roles & Responsibilities of a Nonprofit Board

 Participants possess a desire to be effective social leaders who are willing to actively engage in issues impacting the community.
 Candidates for the program likely fall into one of two categories: